AlienBeing.org is one person’s story. This site just passed 12 years on the web and this is an update.

 The challenge in a conversation is making the comment that would offend someone.
 A conversation is hard - listening takes a lot of effort and often, I don't have the luxury to consider the other person's situation and context.
 I can sense something is wrong but I don't know why because when I made the statement, it did not appear to be a problem to me.
 Then the meltdown continues with visual frustration and bewilderment - what is going on?
 I have to retreat, be alone, buy time.
 These difficult encounters can happen in work or social life outside of work.
 You are better off doing things you like to do, most likely outside of the most socially sophisticated circles.

 I feel people under the Spectrum need to hear from others within the Spectrum, not be lectured by someone who cannot put themselves in your shoes, speaking to you theoretically.
 I have to help others like others helped me.
-It is amazing that I can put up a website and communicate with people from all over, compared to what was available 25 years ago.
+It is amazing that I can put up a website and communicate with people from all over, compared to what was available before the Internet.